 The main esmvaltool package contains all four subpackages listed above.
 If you only need to run a recipe with diagnostics in some of these languages, it is possible to install only the dependencies needed to do just that.

-- The diagnostic script(s) used in each recipe, are documented in Recipes.
-The extension of the diagnostic script can be used to see in which language a diagnostic script is written. - Some of the CMORization scripts are written in Python, while others are written in NCL.
-Therefore, both esmvaltool-pyhon and esmvaltool-ncl need to be installed in order to be able to run all CMORization scripts.
+The diagnostic script(s) used in each recipe, are documented in Recipes.
+The extension of the diagnostic script can be used to see in which language a diagnostic script is written.

-For example, to only install support for diagnostics written in Python and NCL, run
+To install support for diagnostics written in Python and NCL into an existing environment, run